Writing a Winning CV

 Common Mistakes to Avoid

 Never use the same cover letter for multiple applications – it's immediately obvious and shows lack of genuine interest.
 Don't simply repeat your CV in paragraph form; provide new insights and context.
-Avoid being too humble or too arrogant – strike a balance between confidence and eagerness to learn.
-Don't make it all about what you'll gain; focus on what you'll contribute.
-Finally, avoid clichés like "I'm writing to express my interest" (they know that) or "I believe I would be an ideal candidate" (show, don't tell).
+Avoid clichés like "I believe I would be an ideal candidate" (show, don't tell).

 Remember, the cover letter is where you transform from a list of qualifications into a real person who would be exciting to work with.
 Make it count.